Eligibility for Filing a Mutual Divorce

 2- What documents are required for mutual divorce?

 Wedding Card.
 Marriage Photograph.
 Passport size Photographs.
 Financial Affidavits.
 Property Settlement Agreement.
 Parenting plan (if applicable).
-Proof of residence and other relevant document.
+Proof of residence and other relevant documents.

 3- How long does mutual divorce take in India?

-In India, the time taken for mutual divorce proceedings can vary depending on various factors, including court workload, completeness of documentation, and mutual agreement between the spouses.
-However, typically, mutual divorce in India can take around 6 months to 18 months or more to be finalized.
+In India, mutual divorce proceedings can vary depending on various factors, including court workload, completeness of documentation, and mutual agreement.
+However, mutual divorce in India can take around 6 months to 18 months or more to be finalized.

-4- What is the procedure for filing mutual divorce in India?
+4- What is the procedure for filing for mutual divorce in India?

-Procedure of filling mutual divorce is very simple- If both the parties agreed for mutual divorce than they need to talk to lawyer who is experienced and expert in family matters.
-They will guide you proper.
+The procedure for filing a mutual divorce is very simple.
+If both parties agree to a mutual divorce they need to talk to a lawyer in family matters.
+They will guide you properly.

 5- What are the advantages of a mutual consent divorce?